BrandenEK/BlasII.CustomSkins/docs/README.md

 ## How to play with custom skins
 1. Open the "blasphemous2" folder on the [Community Skins repo](https://github.com/BrandenEK/Blasphemous.Community.Skins)
-1. Find a skin you like and download everything in the 'textures' folder
+1. Find a skin you like and download the entire folder
-1. Place all of the '.png' and the '.json' files into your "{GameRoot}/Modding/skins" folder
+1. Place the downloaded folder into your "{GameRoot}/Modding/skins" folder
-1. Everything in the "skins" folder will be loaded into the game, you can also use commands to modify your skin
+1. Once in-game, use the command 'skin set {ID}'

 ## How to create custom skins
 1. Open the cheat console with 'backslash' and type 'skin export {GROUP}'